greenorbitspace/hub/userguide/content/en/docs/glossary/a/altimetry.md

 ---
 title: Altimetry
 ref: altimetry
+weight: 1
+exported_at: '2025-06-16T15:03:42.739483+00:00'
-description: Altimetry is the measurement of altitude or height, typically using instruments such as altimeters, to determine the elevation of an object or point relative to a reference level, usually sea level.
+definition: Altimetry is the measurement of altitude or height, specifically the measurement of the distance from a point to a reference surface, often the Earth's surface.
-notion_page_id: 214d6625-c679-80fe-a442-e4821b77903b
-exported_at: '2025-06-16T14:23:50.669355+00:00'
+  In the context of space and technology, altimetry is used to map topography, monitor sea level changes, and assess atmospheric conditions using various remote sensing techniques.
 tags:
 - tools
-- infrastructure
-category:
+id: GL132
+categories:
 - Space & Technology
-id: GL132
 ---